Helsinki cluster access

 SSH keys for easier login

-First, we need to generate a public SSH key (if you dont already have one).
+First, generate a public SSH key (if you dont already have one).
 On your own machine’s home directory (i.e., ~/

 mkdir .ssh